 Myth #3: Frankincense Stimulates Uterine Blood Flow, Can Cause Menstruation and Miscarriage

 Like all of these essential oils for pregnancy myths, there is no research supporting that frankincense resin nor frankincense essential oils are abortifacients or emmenagogues (stimulates uterine blood flow and cause menstruation).
 The best explanation I could find to help sort this out comes from LIVESTRONG.
-Definitely not one of the peer-reviewed sources that I try to quote in my EO Database, this article has a lot of merit.
+Definitely not one of the peer-reviewed sources that I try to quote in my essential oil profiles, this article has a lot of merit.

 - “Conclusions about the safety of frankincense during pregnancy are inconsistent.
 Frankincense has sometimes been classified as an abortifacient or emmenagogue — a stimulator of absent menstrual flow and thus possibly at times an early abortifacient.
 Until further research is conducted, herbalist Denise Tiran recommends that potential emmenagogues, including frankincense, be generally avoided during pregnancy, at least during the first trimester.
 Aromatherapist Maria Lis-Balchin considers it safe for pregnant women to inhale frankincense, but advises caution in massage with the essential oil, which in the laboratory it is known to relax uterine muscle.

 - According to Simon Mills and Kerry Bone’s herbal safety manual, frankincense has received an Australian government pregnancy category B1 classification.
 In other words, according to limited human and animal studies, there is no evidence to date that frankincense causes fetal harm.
 If you are pregnant, ask your doctor whether and which form of frankincense is safe for you and your baby.”

 It seems that the claim that frankincense essential oil can cause a spontaneous abortion is not necessarily about the oil, but about frankincense as a whole.
 With that said, it is interesting to note that: